Trainline shares accelerate on rosier earnings outlook

 Consumer revenues were flat at £107 million, it added.

-In spite of this, London-listed Trainline said it now expects full-year underlying earnings at the top end of its previous guidance, for between growth of 6% and 9%.
+In spite of this, London-listed Trainline – which also has operations across Europe – said it now expects full-year underlying earnings at the top end of its previous guidance, for between growth of 6% and 9%.

 Shares in the FTSE 250 firm soared as much as 13% on Thursday morning trading, as it also cheered investors with plans to bolster returns with up to another £150 million in share buybacks.